AdvancedPhotonSource/GSAS-II/docs/source/GSASIIGUIr.rst

                                    with optional range validation.
 :class:`SingleStringDialog`        Dialog to obtain a single string value from user,
                                    with optional an optional default value.
-:func:`G2MessageBox`               Displays text typically used for errors or warnings.
-:func:`ShowScrolledInfo`           Dialog to display longer text where scrolling is
-                                   possibly needed
-:func:`GetItemOrder`               Dialog for ordering items into columns :func:`GetImportFile`              Gets one ore more file from the appropriate import
-                                   directory, which can be overridden.
-Arguments follow those of :func:`wx.FileDialog` :class:`ScrolledMultiEditor`       Dialog for editing many dict- or list-contained items. with validation.
+:func:`GetItemOrder`               Dialog for ordering items into columns :class:`ScrolledMultiEditor`       Dialog for editing many dict- or list-contained items.
+                                   with validation.
 Results are placed in dict or list.
 :func:`CallScrolledMultiEditor`    Routine for editing many dict- or list-contained items.